eclipse-ankaios/ankaios/doc/docs/usage/tutorial-vehicle-signals.md

 ank apply speedometer.yaml
 ```

-and recognize that we get a new speed limit every 0.5 seconds.
+and recognize that we get a new speed value every 0.5 seconds.

 ## Ankaios state